 Amazon is the largest company and eCommerce platform in the world.
 It sells videos, MP3s, audiobooks, software, video games, electronics, clothing, furniture, food, toys, and jewelry.
 It owns Amazon Publishing, Amazon Studios, and makes home appliances and electronics.
 The company has branches outside the US: in Brazil, Canada, UK, Germany, Japan, France, Italy, Poland, Spain, India and China.
 You definitely can learn much from its experience.
-Let’s study how well they are doing, and what’s wrong with this marketplace.
+Let’s study how well they are doing SWOT analysis for online selling, and what’s wrong with this marketplace.

 - The company is considered as a global eCommerce giant, has a strong position and a successful brand image in the market;

 - Customer orientation, i.e. the company serves a large number of customers at inexpensive prices on a daily basis, which has made it customer-oriented;